nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 250 persons and tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be lightweight.
 5. Should run smoothly even on low-end systems.

-*{More to be added}*
+6. Contact and task data should be stored locally.
+7. Contact and task data should persist between instances (unless the data files are deleted).
+8. New users should be easily able to adjust to the CLI.
+9. Should be fully functional without an internet connection.

 ### Glossary